danielmiessler/fabric/patterns/agile_business_ideas/README.md

 ## Input Format
 The input section allows users to provide content that the tool will analyze to extract and refine business ideas.
 The input content should be clear and relevant to the areas of interest defined by the tool's purpose.

 ### Example

-## INPUT: a new electronic payment system
+## INPUT: "a new electronic payment system"

 ## Extracted Ideas